 - Odorless and environmentally conscious kitchen compost...

 - No venting, draining or additives required

 Now, I know what you’re thinking- that price tag is TERRIFYING.
 But, if you end up sticking with composting and become very serious about it, it’s worth it.
-This thing will make your life so much easier, and it will last you for forever, too.
+This is an electric food composter, which is an exciting new category that will make your life so much easier, and it will last you for forever, too.
 Here are the pros and cons I found about it: